RozhakXD/Premium/README.md

 ### Bug Success Result?

-- The number of followers does not match.
+- The number of followers does not match?
   - The problem with Instagram can be said that there is one username on two different accounts.
   - Maybe you get accounts multiple times at the same second.
-- The cookie has been logged out.
+- The cookies has been logged out?
   - Maybe the account owner has changed the password so the cookies is logged out.
   - There is a problem with Instagram that causes cookies to be logged out.

-### Instagram Account Always Logged Out?

-- The Instagram account must be online in the browser to receive cookies.
+- Instagram account can't be logged in.
-- Please change your Instagram account if the problem recurs because maybe your account was detected as spam by Instagram.
-- Change the password on your Instagram account.
-- It is recommended that you use cracked cookies so they last longer.
-- You are required to use the most up-to-date browser to get cookies to avoid spam.
-- You can use the desktop site to reduce spam on your Instagram account.
+  - Instagram's security is high, which means that accounts cannot be logged in on new devices.
+  - Because your device or IP address is blocked by Instagram.

 ### Problems When Cracking?

-- **"TERJADI KESALAHAN TAK TERDUGA!"** You don't need to worry because it's not problematic.
+- **"TERJADI KESALAHAN TAK TERDUGA!"** You don't need to worry, this is a marker for a smooth process.
 - **"HIDUPKAN MODE PESAWAT 2 DETIK!
 (RED COLOR)"** You don't need to turn on airplane mode because this is not your IP address that is blocked.
 - **"HIDUPKAN MODE PESAWAT 2 DETIK!
 (YELLOW COLOR)"** You are required to turn on airplane mode during the specified time limit.
-- **"COOKIES DISABLED IN YOUR BROWSER!"** Ignore this command because it will not affect the results you will get.
+- **"COOKIES DISABLED IN YOUR BROWSER!"** This lack of influence is unique to Instagram so that it conveys this response.
-- **"HARAP TUNGGU BEBERAPA MENIT!"** This command is a sign that your IP address has been spammed.
+- **"HARAP TUNGGU BEBERAPA MENIT!"** This is not an error but just a reminder if your IP address has been spammed.
-- **"OOPS, AN ERROR OCCURRED!"** This command will not affect the results so just ignore it.
+- **"OOPS, AN ERROR OCCURRED!"** You don't need to worry, this is a marker for a smooth process.

 ### Why Does Dump Fail?